Doctor of Naprapathic Medicine

 - Many physicians prefer Naprapathy as it is a gentler form of therapy that treats the soft tissue (fascia) that is at the root of most dis-ease.
 In other words, it treats the causes of chronic pain.

-There is an increasing demand for complimentary forms of pain management, and stress relief.
+There is an increasing demand for complementary forms of pain management, and stress relief.
 Naprapathy allows practitioners to treat connective tissue ailments naturally, without the use of pharmaceutical drugs to manage stress and pain.

 As a graduate of the Doctorate of Naprapathy Program at SUNM, you can pursue a career in: